liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 ### Create reports in SharePoint Admin Center

-1. As SharePoint Administrator, you can generate the report by selecting **Create a report**.
+1. With permissions of a SharePoint Administrator, you can generate the report by selecting **Create a report**.

 ![Screenshot of creating report in SharePoint Agent Insights](media/agent-insights/create-report.png)

 2. Provide the Report name and under Report duration, specify the time frame for the report.